 The primary goal of the summer internship program is to encourage promising young minority students to pursue careers in scientific research by providing them with an introduction to graduate level laboratory research and the opportunity to perform “hands-on” work at the Naval Research Laboratory (NRL) in Washington, DC.
-The interdisciplinary research performed at NRL gives interns exposure to a variety of fields including materials science and engineering, chemical engineering, physics, synthetic chemistry, biochemistry, molecular biology, computer science, mathematics, mechanical engineering, and electrical engineering.
+The interdisciplinary research performed at NRL gives interns exposure to a variety of fields including materials science and engineering, chemical and biochemical engineering, aerospace engineering, physics, synthetic chemistry, biochemistry, molecular biology, computer science, mathematics, mechanical engineering, and electrical engineering.

 Students chosen to participate in this program are expected to be motivated towards STEM and/or teaching careers.
 Preference is given to students to students whose objectives include an advanced degree in STEM disciplines, as opposed to a medical degree.
 The average grade point average for selected interns is typically 3.4 out of 4.0.
 A sampling of recent student projects can be sampled through the links in the left hand navigation.